 However, things don’t have to remain this way, and some groups have started to take action against the stigma that keeps substance abuse in the shadows.
 Faces & Voices of Recovery is a grassroots organization that has led the fight against the addiction stigma in recent years.

 Instead of keeping addiction underground, out of sight, and anonymous, Faces & Voices of Recovery has encouraged people to “come out” as substance abusers.
 The idea is that the more people who are open about their struggles with substance abuse, the more normalized substance abuse will become, and the easier it will be for people to seek treatment without fear of social repercussions.

 Suffering from substance abuse can be a lonely, isolating condition.
 But treatment can be effective, and the stigma against substance abuse won’t last forever.
-Call Serenity House Detox at to learn about how you can confidently start your own recovery.
+Call Serenity House Detox & Recovery at 866.294.5306 to learn about how you can confidently start your own recovery.